How To Get Rid Of A Cough

 Depending on the type of pathogen will depend on the consistency of mucus and also the colour….pretty awesome gross huh?

 7 Amazing Herbs to Help Soothe Your Cough

 (and they’re all found in one product)

-This form of medicine has been around for thousands of years and once upon a time was the foundation of ancient Greek, Roman, Arabic and European healthcare.
+This form of medicine has been around for thousands of years for coughs, acid reflux as well as other health conditions and once upon a time was the foundation of ancient Greek, Roman, Arabic and European healthcare.

 Artemis – a New Zealand owned and operated company – makes herbal remedies based on recipes which are literally centuries old.